Holic75/KingmakerRebalance/README.md

 New Alchemist Discoveries:
 - Sticky Poison (toxicant only),
+- Celestial Poison (toxicant only),
-- Celestial Poison (toxicant only).
+- Concentrate Poison (toxicant only).

 New Advanced Weapon Training Options: